Skip to main content

 Establish arrangements for post September 2026 support Q4

-Establish new telco consumer protections Advice to Authority to inform decision on registration of draft Telecommunications Consumer Protection Code Q1 to Q2
+Establish new telco consumer protections Advice to Authority to inform decision on registration of draft Telecommunications Consumer Protection Code Complete – Q1 to Q2

-Sunsetting review of Customer Service Guarantee Standards (October 2026) Consult on any proposed changes and settle final position Q3 & Q4
+Sunsetting review of Customer Service Guarantee Standards (August 2026) Consult on any proposed changes and settle final position Update Q4

-Numbering work program Complete analysis of regulatory instruments to identify any provisions that prohibit the multiple service/use of numbers practice (MSP) Q2
+Numbering work program Complete analysis of regulatory instruments to identify any provisions that prohibit the multiple service/use of numbers practice (MSP) Update Q2 and Q3

 Engagement with relevant bodies regarding implementation of any identified changes to regulations to support MSP Q3